Spatial Analysis of the Association between School Proximity and Crime in Philadelphia: Urban Data in Philadelphia

 \subsection{Land Use Data}

 The city of Philadelphia provides the zoning designations for the approximately half million lots in the city which we acquired from the opendataphilly.org data portal on Jan 19, 2020.
 From this zoning data, we classified each lot in the city into one of nine land use categories: residential, commercial, industrial, civic, transport, culture, water, vacant, and other.
-This data allows us to summarize the proportion each type of land use within each local neighborhood of Philadelphia.
-Our definition of local neighborhoods will be based upon the “census tract” geographical units defined by the U.S. Census Bureau since land use proportions can be noisy to estimate seperately for higher resolution geographical units than US census tracts.
+This data allows us to summarize the proportion each type of land use within any particular region of Philadelphia.
+Although the geographical units for our analyses are US census blocks, we will use land use proportions that are calculated at the larger US census tract level in order to better represent the variation in land use in the larger area around each school.